solfang/solfang.github.io/_posts/2022-10-23-tradingded.md

 - You only process casually or not at all (see [Problem #1](#problem-1-why-should-i-even-process-crate-materials))
 - Locking up silver for weeks/months significantly slows down your progression or is not a good investment in other ways (see [Problem #2](#problem-2-frozen-money))

-## Closing Thoughts
+## Closing thoughts

 People have been mixing trading profits with other sources for as long as trading has been around.
-I highly recommend reading this [post](https://www.reddit.com/r/blackdesertonline/comments/8knbu6/current_state_of_crates/dz94nv5/?context=3) on the topic  by Goroshi, who is one of the topranked trader's in the world (depending on when you read this probably *the* top ranked trader).
+I highly recommend reading this [post](https://www.reddit.com/r/blackdesertonline/comments/8knbu6/current_state_of_crates/dz94nv5/?context=3) on the topic  by Goroshi, who is one of the top-ranked trader's in the world (depending on when you read this probably *the* top ranked trader).

 Also while this post is rather profit-oriented, don't forget that we're playing this game to have fun.
 I still hope I could give you realistic expectations of what you're getting into with trading and not be fooled by those who claim to make spectacular profits.